EastCoastGreenwayAlliance/ecg-map/README.md

 # will start the webpack dev server on port 8888
 ```

 This will start the Node.JS server, have Webpack compile the assets in `client`, and start [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/#devserver).
 This should automatically open your web browser to `localhost:8888` and you should see the site once Webpack has finished its initial bundling process.
 Webpack will update the app's front-end codebase using [hot-module-replacement](https://webpack.js.org/concepts/hot-module-replacement/) after it recompiles, and notify you that it has done so.
-For some updates you may need to manually refresh the page to see changes take place.
+For some updates you may need to refresh the page to see changes take place.

 **NOTE** that there is a **proxy** enabled with the Webpack Dev Server so that HTTP requests can be made from port 8888 to the Node.JS server which is running on port 5001.
 This is necessary to test the Mailchimp API locally.

-## Compiling Client Codebase
+### Compiling Client Codebase
 To have Webpack create an optimized production build in `client/dist` do:

 ```bash